lban2049/fastapi/.aigne/doc-smith/docs/user-guide-request-body.md

 Now that you know how to handle data sent from the client, let's explore how to control what you send back.

-Next up, learn how to configure the [Handling Responses](./user-guide-handling-responses.md).
+Next up, learn how to configure [Handling Responses](./user-guide-handling-responses.md).